 In this article and the following, we will attempt to answer these questions.

-1) We mean by "true" price, the adjusted price of oil: not the price in current currency (which does not mean anything in the light of the evolution of the currencies) but the price in constant currency corrected by inflation .
+1) We define "real" price, the price of oil corrected: not the price in currency (which strictly means nothing considering currency trends) but the price in constant currency adjusted by inflation .

-2) A second correction will be made by bringing the price of oil to that of purchasing power.
-Thus, we will get what can be called a "fair price" or at least a "fairer price" since inflation is far from taking into account all aspects of consumption.
+2) A second correction is performed by comparing the price of oil to that of the purchasing power.
+Thus, we get what may be called a "fair price" or at least a "cheapest" because inflation is far from taking into account all aspects of consumption.
 See this article.

 3) Like all other energies are more or less pegged to the price of oil, the analysis also, in some measure, other energies.

 We shall progressively by an analysis of the following developments and figures:

 1) The price of a barrel.
 Source: World Committee for Energy and British Petroleum (BP)

 2) Inflation and dollar parity dollars / euros.
 Sources: Ministry of Industry, for Brent, to the € / $.